UPDATED ON JULY 21, 2020.

 In prayerful consideration of the guidance health experts have provided, our mission as a church, and our ability to do large gatherings in an engaging and effective way, here is our current plan to resume large gatherings (services) at our physical campuses:

-Phase One: Online Through June.
-We will continue to meet together online through June.
+Online Through June: We will continue to meet together online through June.
 You may notice a small studio audience in our worship room as part of this phase.
 This small studio audience is limited to staff people who are there to help create a better online experience.
 Feel free to meet in smaller gatherings for connection and for outreach while keeping with current social distancing guidelines.

-Phase Three: Online Plus In-Person Services in a New Normal.
+Phase Two: Online Plus In-Person Services in a New Normal.
 Our plan is to resume in-person services the weekend of August 7-9 at each campus, which coincides with the start of most of our local schools later that week.
 We will follow the CDC guidelines to regulate the “new normal” of gathering at our campuses, and we will be committed to gathering in a way that is safe and engaging.
 All age groups will resume physical gatherings, including Kidzone, Studio 56, and Student Ministry.
 This is our “plan” that we are shooting for.
 That said, we will adjust that plan as needed as circumstances and guidance change, so don’t get overly locked into this specific date.

 Great question!
 August does feel like a long time away.
 A few big reasons we don’t want to open too soon: